AhnafShahid/Android-Messaging-App/README.md

-A rudimentary music player built using on Android Studio.
+A rudimentary messaging application built using on Android Studio.